Best External Hard Drive for Mac in 2023 – Keep Your Data Safe

-Like most Apple products, Mac laptops aren’t really meant to be upgraded.
-Because of the way they’re designed, laptops in general are usually a pain to upgrade compared to PCs.
-With Macs, both the difficulty and price of upgrading your hardware grows exponentially.
-If you happen to be stuck with a low storage capacity from when you bought your device – say 256 or 512 GB – then increasing your storage is a necessity.
+Like most Apple products, Macs aren’t really meant to be upgraded.
+Because of how they’re designed, laptops in general are usually a pain to upgrade compared to PCs.
+With Macs, both the difficulty and price of upgrading your hardware grow exponentially.
+After all, hardware accessibility is one of the main reasons there are more Android than iOS users.
+However, if you happen to have insufficient storage on an old but otherwise functional device – say 256 or 512 GB – then increasing your storage is a priority.

-The optimal way to increase your storage is to find the best external hard drive for Mac.
-This is a cheaper alternative to upgrading; instead of the hassle of replacing your existing storage, you simply increase it according to your needs.
+You can always use cloud storage to keep excess data handy, but the safest way to increase your storage space is to find the best external hard drive for a Mac.
+This is cheaper than replacing your existing storage, as you’ll simply increase it according to your needs.
 However, many questions remain.
-Should you go with HDD or SSD?
+Should you go with an HDD or an external SSD?
 Which format and file system is ideal?
-How important is the Thunderbolt 3 connection?
-In this article, we answer these questions and more, as we do our best to help you discover what’s the best external hard drive for Mac.
+Do Thunderbolt ports really ensure fast transfer speeds?
+This article will answer these questions and more, and we’ll do our best to help you choose a reliable external hard drive for your computer.

 - Beautiful fabric coat